Biology Department Registration Advice

 - The core 200‐level courses BIO 227 Cell Biology, BIO 233 Intermediate Genetics, and BIO 261 Ecological Principles, are each offered every semester.

 - Every semester the Biology Department offers two or three courses that fulfill the comparative organismal core.
-The courses for this Fall that fulfill this requirement are:
+The course(s) for Fall 2021 that fulfill this requirement are:

 - Bear in mind that there may be courses in other departments (e.g. BI/ES, NEURO, CHEM) that fulfill Biology major elective requirements.
 See the Biology section of the Academic Catalog for details and/or check with your advisor.